epfl-ada/ada-2024-project-adaventure/Readme.md

 ### File Structure
 **analysis.ipynb:** The main code for analysis contained in the data story is located here.
 This Jupyter notebook contains the primary logic and calculations for exploring Wikipedia navigation patterns and analyzing hubs.\
 **src/:** Contains additional Python scripts supporting the analysis.
 You can find data processing scripts, and other components necessary for running the full analysis.
+**data/**: The data folder contains the data used during the project **images/** The images folder contains images for the data story divided into two sub folder html for html figures generated and png for png figures generated

 ### Organization within the team
 * Michelle: